gradual-verification/ai-for-verification/rep-package/analysis/qualitative_analysis.md

 # Workflow

-In qualitative analysis, we first check whether functional behavior (FB) is prevserved in precondition&postcondition and source code for each file; Then, we iteratively categorize the errors and fix them in the output file; Finally, we check the convention on the source code or specifications that don't have error in the output file.
+To perform qualitative analysis, we first analyze if the functional behavior (FB) of the original C code is preserved in precondition&postcondition and source code for each file; Then, we iteratively categorize the errors and fix them in the output file; Finally, we analyze the conventionality of the source code and the correctly generated specifications.

 <img src="imgs/workflow.png" alt="workflow" style="zoom: 33%;" />